matchbookmac/i-bridge/README.md

 sudo npm i
 npm restart
 ```
-To make this a little easier, you can write a function in your ~/.profile to take car of this automatically:
+To make this a little easier, you can write a function in your ~/.profile to take care of this automatically:
 ```shell
 deploy ()
 {